Broadus Mitchell: Academia

 From 1919 to 1939, Mitchell taught at the Johns Hopkins University.
 His students included the undergraduate Alger Hiss (who later recalled Mitchell as one of his favorite teachers but denied that Mitchell's Socialism had swayed him).
 Throughout his tenure at Hopkins, two recurring issues landed Mitchell in trouble with the university and opened him up to criticism: first, his radical political and economic views as a socialist, and, second, his outspoken stance supporting equal rights along racial lines.
 As one source recounts: In 1932 a lynching occurred in Salisbury, Maryland.
 Mitchell was bothered that it received very little attention in the newspapers or by the police.
 Mitchell decided to do some detective work.
 The story went that a suspected murderer, Euel Lee, had been abducted and was hanged in front of the courthouse.
 Broadus talked with many members of the Eastern Shore community to obtain some basic ideas on the opinions of the people in that region.
 To his surprise nearly everyone involved in the event had been named, but no one had been arrested for the murder.
 This was very typical of the lynchings that plagued the South from Reconstruction to as late as the 1950s.
 Many of those who were involved were well-known people in the area.
 Fear of being socially ostracized, or worse, prevented most people from taking any action at all. [...]
 The most frustrating aspect for Mitchell was the fact that the local officials had done nothing about it.
 Mitchell appealed to the state, which replied that it was entirely within the jurisdiction of the local police.
 Taking his research public, Mitchell said, 'I abhor lynching and officials who allow it should be impeached...
 The Southerners whom I know and esteem do not believe that the Negro must remain dependant upon the white man and they believe in the orderly administration of law as opposed to mob violence.'
 Later when asked to write about his experiences at Hopkins, Mitchell mentioned his frustrations with the lynching and wrote, 'Not only did Eastern Shore peace officers do nothing to identify and arrest members of the lynch mob, but the Governor and Attorney General were quiescent.'
 Unlike nearly all white Southerners of his day, Broadus Mitchell was willing to publicly criticize an entire white community for violating the essential rights of a single African American man.
 During his time as professor at Johns Hopkins University, those views led to his resignation (1938) over the university's refusal to admit an African American student into the graduate school.
 The student, Edward Lewis, later headed the New York Urban League.

 Mitchell went on to teach at Occidental College (1939–1941), New York University (1942–1944), Rutgers University (1949–1958), and Hofstra University (1958–1967).

 Politics

-In 1934, Mitchell ran for governor of the State of Maryland for the Socialist Party of America, receiving 6,773 votes representing 1.32% of the popular vote.
+In 1934, Mitchell ran for governor of Maryland as the Socialist Party's nominee.
+He finished in third place, receiving 6,773 votes representing 1.32% of the popular vote.